silagokth/SiLagoDoc/docs/Guideline/Style-guide-VHDL.md

 1. Tabs and indentation 	          :
     - Each indentation and tab should be 2 spaces.
 Remember to change the settings of your editor so that it adds 2 space characters when pressing tab, and not a ‘tab’ character.
 2. Keywords			                  :
-    - All VHDL keywords, such as SIGNAL, VARIABLE, etc., should be capitalized.
+    - All VHDL keywords, such as `signal`, `variable`, etc., should be in lower case.
 3.	=, <=, =>, :, and :=		        :
     - All VHDL operands should be aligned as best as possible.
 4. Constant’s name		              :
     - The names of all constants should be capitalized.
 5. Signal’s & variable’s name      :
     - A Signal/Variable’s name should be low-case.
-The name should be descriptive and multiple words should be separated with ‘_’.
+This also applies to acronyms, such as drra, dpu, agu, etc. Only exceptions are macros, such as DesignWare blocks (DW_add, DW_tap...), or SRAMs, etc. The name should be descriptive and multiple words should be separated with ‘_’.
 6. Type’s name			                :
     - A type or subtype name should be in low-case letters and end with the suffix _ty.
 For example conf_ty.
 7. Special suffix for signal names	: